 Alcohol Abuse Statistics According to the National Institute of Health (NIH)

 - Drinking causes distress and harm.
-Alcohol use disorder (AUD) can range from mild to severe, depending on the symptoms.
+Alcohol use disorder (AUD) can range from mild to severe.
 Severe AUD is sometimes called alcoholism or alcohol dependence

 - Alcohol use disorder is a disease that causes: